-Compatibility with the CRM (the following text is from the ISO2014)
+Compatibility with the CIDOC CRM (the following text is taken from ISO21127:2014)

 Users intending to take advantage of the semantic interoperability offered by the CIDOC CRM should ensure conformance with the relevant data structures.
 Conformance pertains either to data to be made accessible in an integrated environment or intended for transport to other environments.
 Any encoding of data in a formal language that preserves the relations of the classes, properties, and inheritance rules defined by this International Standard, is regarded as conformant.